The archaeological site of Zominthos in Anogia

-Zominthos is the largest mountain palace of the Minoan period, built at an altitude of 1200 m on Psiloritis Mountain.
+Zominthos is the largest mountain Palace of the Minoan period, built at an altitude of 1.200 m. on Mount Psiloritis.

-Professor Yiannis Sakellarakis and Dr Efi Sapοuna-Sakellaraki, systematically excavated the site.
-The excavation brought to light a Central Building of the Neopalatial period (1700-1650 BC), surrounded by an extensive settlement of more than four acres.
-Both in the building and in the settlement, remains of the Protopalatial period (1900-1700 BC) have been identified.
+Professor Yiannis Sakellarakis and the Emeritus Director of Antiquities Dr Efi Sapοuna-Sakellaraki have systematically excavated the site.
+The excavation revealed a Central Building of the Neopalatial period (1700-1650 BC), surrounded by an extensive settlement covering an area of more than four hectares.
+Remains of the Protopalatial period (1900-1700 BC) were identified in both the building and the settlement.

-The outstanding Central Building consists of 75 ground-level rooms with a total extent of more than 1600 sq.m., many of which had a second or even third floor.
-These rooms include private residential quarters, public gathering spaces, places of worship, workshops and storage spaces.
-The entrance to the main building was from the northeast and the south.
-Corridor 10 divided the main building into the east and west wings, with orientation from North to South.
+The outstanding Central Building consists of seventy (70) ground floor rooms with a total area of more than 1.600 sq. m., many of which had a second or even a third floor.
+These rooms include private dwelling quarters, public meeting spaces and places of worship, workshops and storage rooms.
+The entrances to the main building were on the north and the south.
+Corridor 10 has a north–south orientation and divides the main building into two wings, East and West.

-To the south of these spaces was a lustral basin (Area 3) covered with white and red plaster, with a small step and a water conduit.
-To the west of Rooms 1-2 was Antechamber 4, through which one could enter the luxurious residence quarters 7-9.
-Rooms 5 and 6/22 were possibly a staircase complex.
-Room 7 was two-story with a floor of slate rock slabs and colourful murals.
-Room 8 also had abundant colourful plasters and a circular construction, which has been characterized as a herb processing area.
-Room 9, the westernmost of the four compartments of the north facade, had a stepped altar and sacrificial pit as well as a tall built structure of unknown use in the NE corner.
-Also, in Room 9, fragments of colourful mortars and pithoi were located, even on the first floor.
-In Room 25, right south of Rooms 7-9, a paved floor and built-in benches were found on three sides.
-Room 50 is noteworthy, which had a long bench covered with white plaster and a circular hearth with a clay rim adorned with incised decoration.
-In front of the hearth was a column, while in another spot, the remains of a burnt, high wooden seat were found.
-A gold sheet depicting a ship came to light just in front of the hearth.
-Room 51, to the east of Room 50, was a lightwell with a polythyron (multi-door system).
-Interesting ritual finds from Room 51, such as fruit stands containing animal bones, probably come from the first floor.
-Notably significant is Room 30/52, which had a porch with two columns.
-Behind the columns, a built sacrificial altar was revealed, near which were found the remains of a large animal sacrifice, fragments of a jar-shaped vessel for collecting blood, and fragments of a rhyton in the shape of a bull.
-In the southernmost part, Rooms 41-42 had probably a religious/cult character, while Room 43 has been associated with a gathering space for women.
-Room 33 was a ceremonial space as it had a sacrificial altar and a foundation deposit.
-Rooms 45 and 48 were external verandas.
+The East wing of the Central Building contains the rooms east of Corridor 10.
+Its monumental north façade has a krepis (stair) and survives at a height of over 2.50 m, retaining intact its entrance and windows.
+Rooms 1-2, along with the ramp that leads to Space 64, form the complex of the North-East entrance.
+South of these rooms was a lustral basin (Space 3) covered with white and red plaster, a small step and a water conduit.
+West of Rooms 1-2 was Antechamber 4, which led to the residential quarters 7-9.
+Spaces 5 and 6/22 may have been a staircase complex.
+Room 7 was two storeys high and preserved a schist-slab floor and colorful murals on the upper storey.
+The “Herb processing room” (Room 8) has been named after a circular structure from the interior of its upper storey related to vegetal remains.
+The ground level walls were decorated with colourful frescoes.
+Room 9, the westernmost of the four compartments of the north façade, had a stepped altar and a sacrificial pit, as well as a high structure of unknown use in its north-east corner.
+Fragments of colored mortars and pithoi were found both on the ground floor and on the first floor of Room 9.
+In Room 25, south of Rooms 7-9, a paved floor and built-in benches were lining its three sides.
+Room 50, with a long bench covered with white plaster and a circular hearth with a clay rim decorated with incised ornaments, is extremely important.
+In front of the hearth was a pillar, while west of it the remains of a burnt, high wooden seat, maybe a throne, were revealed.
+A gold panel with engraved ship was found just in front of the hearth.
+Space 51, east of Room 50, was a light well with a polythyron (multi-door system).
+Interesting ritual finds from Area 51, such as fruit-stands containing animal bones, probably came from the first floor.
+Of particular importance is Space 30/52, which had a porch with two columns.
+Behind the columns, a sacrificial altar was unearthed.
+Close to the altar the relics of a large animal, probably a bull, fragments of a clay bucket for collecting blood and fragments of a rhyton in the shape of a bull were found.
+In the southernmost part, Rooms 41-42 probably had a religious/cultic character, while Room 43 has been associated with a meeting place for women.
+Space 33 was a ceremonial room as it had a sacrificial altar and a foundation deposit.
+Areas 45 and 48 were external porches.

-The west wing of the Central Building includes the spaces to the west of Corridor 10.
-There is the significant complex of Rooms 13-16 and the structures around the large pottery kiln to the northwest.
-The blind Room 13 was a pottery workshop and included a built tank, two basins in which ancient clay and a potter's wheel were found, as well as 250 vessels of twenty-three different shapes.
-In Room 14, 100 vessels were discovered among burnt wood, bones and fruit remains.
-Room 15 had a probably ritual character, as three finely crafted communion cups/rhyta were found in a niche decorated with reeds and a fragment of stone horns of concecration.
-In Room 15, the presence of rock crystal and tools suggests the existence of a stonework workshop.
+The West wing of the Central Building comprises the rooms west of Corridor 10.
+There is the important complex of Rooms 13-16 and the structures around the large pottery kiln to the north-west.
+Room 13, which had no external openings, was a pottery workshop and included a built tank, two troughs that contained ancient clay and a potter's wheel, as well as two hundred and fifty (250) vessels of twenty-three (23) different shapes.
+In Room 14, one hundred (100) vessels were found among burnt wood, bones and fruit remains.
+Room 15 was probably used for ritual purposes, as three fine communion cups (rhytons) decorated with reeds were found in a niche, as well as a fragment of stone horns of consecration.
+In Room 15, the presence of rock crystal and tools suggests the existence of a rock crystal workshop.
 East of Room 15 are Rooms 11-12.
-In the north wall of Room 11, a niche was located on the ground floor, where a pig-shaped rhyton was found, one of three from the Minoan period that have been uncovered to date, the legs of a bull figurine as well as vases that indicate a special use of the space.
-In the neighbouring Area 12, clay vessels resembling the sauce-boat type, 1m long, were found.
+A pig-shaped rhyton-one of three Minoan rhytons found so far in the building-the legs of a bull figurine and vases were found on the ground-floor and in a niche on the northern wall of Room 11, indicating a special use of this room.
+Clay vessels of the kymbe type, 1m long, were found in the adjacent Room 12.

 Bibliography